 Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.
 For an accurate diagnosis of your pet's condition, please make an appointment with your vet.

 Have you noticed a change in the way your dog's breath smells?
-Are you finding you dread puppy kisses?
 Contact West Gate Veterinary Hospital to book an appointment today.